xoclonholdings/zebulon-core-backend/replit.md

 ### Recent Updates (January 25, 2025)

-**Latest Enhancement (10:15 PM EST)**: Enhanced multi-factor admin verification system implemented with:
+**Latest Enhancement (10:19 PM EST)**: Comprehensive user management system implemented with:
-- Device fingerprinting and trusted device management
-- Secure phrase override system (XOCLON_SECURE_2025)
+- Complete removal of flip.shop integration from all components and API routes
+- Admin-only user management panel with full CRUD operations
+- Enhanced settings modal with role-based access control
+- User statistics dashboard with real-time metrics
-- Challenge recovery with logic puzzles and phrase bypass
+- Cyberpunk-themed UI with dark gradients and responsive design
-- 45-minute session expiry with activity tracking
+- Integrated user profile management with avatar generation
-- Enhanced login UI with multi-step verification process
+- Enhanced security with admin verification for all user operations
-- Core memory integration for admin verification configuration
 - ✅ Rebranded application from Julius AI to **ZED**
 - ✅ Updated all UI components to reflect ZED branding
 - ✅ Enhanced welcome messages and placeholder text